Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Discussion

+In the discussion around \cref{eq:buoySignal} we have already seen that the uncertainty of the origin $\vb 0$ cancels as a common-mode effect in the differential signal $\Delta\vb r$.

-First, the effect of gravity should be incorporated into the analysis.
-Gravity does not alter the position of the minimum of the potential; rather, it renders the potential asymmetric: the gradient in the downward $z$ direction is smaller than in the upward.
-This results in a skewed cloud, making that the cloud center in terms of optical density does not coincide with the minimum of the potential.
+There are two fundamental physical effects that affect the ideal buoy concept as depicted in \cref{fig:buoyScheme}, which are however also rejected as common modes.
+The first one is gravity that is added to the magnetic trap on the level of the potential.
+Hence, it does not alter the position of the minimum of the potential; rather, it renders the potential asymmetric: the gradient in the downward $z$ direction is smaller than in the upward.
+This results in a skewed cloud, making a 2D Gaussian underfitted.
+However, the effect of gravity is independent of the quadrupole polarity, therefore it does not affect the differential buoy signal $\Delta\vb r$.
+Note that the estimate of the origin $\vb 0$ is affected in the form of a shift in the downward direction.
+A possibility of a more refined model explicitly treating gravity in the estimates of $\vb r_0^{(+)}$ and $\vb r_0^{(-)}$ is discussed in \cref{sec:AI}.

-In this work, the cloud center was determined by a full 2-dimensional Gaussian fit, which we preferred owing to its extreme robustness, but which cannot account for skewness and hence the effect of gravity.
-This usage was based on the assumption that is fundamental to the very buoy effect, cf. \cref{eq:displacedCenter}, namely, that the quadrupole strength doesn’t change on the length scale of the displacement by the external field.
-The quadrupole strength alone determines the distortion of the shape of the potential by gravity, and hence the skewness and the difference between the cloud center and the magnetic center.
-I.e., gravity is assumed to amount merely to a constant shift in the downward $z$ direction in \cref{fig:results1,fig:results2}.
+The second such effect is the inhomogeneity of the external field.
+As we show in \cref{sec:inhomogeneities}, this affects the positions of the shifted centers as